ina-foss/inaSpeechSegmenter/.github/ISSUE_TEMPLATE.md

 - TensorFlow version:
 - Python version:
 - Running on GPU or CPU:
+- output of command nvidia-smi (if GPU is used)
 - CUDA/cuDNN version (if GPU is used):
 - Using Docker: